anchalwalia/BookStore/AnchalsBookStore/README.txt

 1:30am : Created new interface ISP_Call.cs which extends IDisposible.
 1:33am : Installed Dapper.
 2:08am : Added new class SP_Call.cs in Repository folder and also implemented class methods and properties.
+Taking break.....:)
+Just gone for a small break but back after almost 1 and half hr nap :( 3:37am : Created a new interface IUnitOfWork.cs and update the code.
+3:39am : Created a new class UnitOfWork.cs and modified it's data.